fun-alex-alex2006hw/iklem-screeps-client/README.md

 ## Disclaimer
 There's no visual client for now.
 My goal is to add one with the help of the community.
 My goal was also make a client to use with multiple server instead of having one to connect (like the steam one) and even the main one.
-This client is usable only on Linux.
+This branch is the Linux version.

 ## About
 This is a client for the game Screeps usable to connect to any private servers.